A Perfect World

-A Perfect World is a 1993 American crime drama film directed by Clint Eastwood.
+A Perfect World is a 1993 American thriller crime drama film directed by Clint Eastwood.
 It stars Kevin Costner as an escaped convict who takes a young boy (T. J. Lowther) hostage and attempts to escape on the road with the child.
 Eastwood co-stars as a Texas Ranger in pursuit of the convict.

 Though the film was not a box-office success in North America and grossed only $31 million for its November 1993 release, it managed to gross $104 million overseas for a total of $135 million worldwide.
-The film received critical acclaim for its acting (particularly from Kevin Costner), directing, editing, themes, cinematography and musical score.
-It's also considered by some critics and fans as one of Eastwood's best films.
+The film received critical acclaim for acting (particularly from Kevin Costner), directing, editing, themes, cinematography, and musical score.
+It is also considered one of Eastwood's best films by some critics and fans.

 Plot

-In 1963 Texas, convicts Robert "Butch" Haynes and Terry Pugh escape from the state penitentiary in Huntsville.
-Fleeing, Pugh stumbles into a house where eight-year-old Phillip Perry lives with his devout Jehovah's Witness mother and two sisters.
-Butch follows, and hits Pugh to make him stop molesting the mother.
-Needing a hostage to aid their escape, Butch grabs the boy, who meekly accompanies them.
-The trio's journey soon hits an unpleasant note as Butch kills Terry, following the latter's attempt to harm the child.
-With his partner out of the way, the convict and his young victim take to the Texas highway in an attempt to flee from the pursuing police.
+In 1963 Texas, convicts Robert "Butch" Haynes and Terry Pugh escape from the state penitentiary in Huntsville, Texas.
+Looking for food, Terry stumbles into a house where eight-year-old Phillip Perry lives with his devout Jehovah's Witness mother and two sisters.
+Butch follows and hits Terry to make him stop molesting the mother.
+Needing a hostage to aid their escape, Butch kidnaps Phillip.
+He and Terry escape and start driving north, but when Terry attempts to force himself on a half-naked Phillip, Butch shoots him knowing that sooner or later Terry will try to kill both of them.

-Meanwhile, Texas Ranger Red Garnett is in pursuit.
-With criminologist Sally Gerber and FBI sharpshooter Bobby Lee in tow, Red is determined to recover the criminal and the hostage before they cross the Texas border.
-Also, Red reveals to Sally that he has a personal interest in apprehending Butch alive.
-Even though Butch doesn't realize it, Red has a history with him.
+Meanwhile, Red Garnett, chief of the Texas Rangers, is in pursuit.
+With criminologist Sally Gerber and FBI sharpshooter Bobby Lee in tow, Red wants to recover Butch and Phillip before they cross the Texas border.
+Also, even though Butch does not realize it, Red has a history with him.
 When Butch was a teenager, he stole a car, and Red was the arresting officer.
 Butch was living with his abusive father, also a criminal, at the time.
 Due to his age and it being a first offense, Butch was supposed to get a lenient sentence.
-Red thought juvenile prison was safer for Butch than home, and muses that some of the kids who went through Gatesville turned out ok, and one even became a priest.
-He also felt that if Butch had been left at home with his father, he would have a rap sheet "as long as my arm."
-Red asked the judge to give Butch a harsh sentence.
-Years later, Red has come to realize that the harsher sentence only encouraged the very life of crime he feared would happen.
-Now, Red is hoping that if he can bring Butch in alive, he can redeem himself for his past mistake.
+Red, however, convinced himself that prison would straighten Butch out, and asked the judge to give the young man a harsh sentence.
+Years later, Red realizes that the harsher sentence only made Butch into the criminal he feared he'd become.